 | Geography | Within a 10‑mile radius | ~95–98% reduction |

 Layering a few of these preferences can shrink your potential matches dramatically.
-Expanding your age range, being open to a slightly longer commute, or prioritizing core values over surface‑level filters can increase your odds of finding a meaningful connection.
+Expanding your age range, being open to a slightly longer commute, or prioritizing core values over surface‑level filters can increase your odds of finding a meaningful connection3.

 Building Your Own Couple Compatibility Assessment

 The most insightful couple compatibility test is one you design together.
 Skip generic quizzes and create questions that matter for your unique relationship.
-Think of it as creating a safe space for real conversation—whether you’re newly together or celebrating years as a couple.
+Think of it as creating a safe space for real conversation — whether you’re newly together or celebrating years as a couple.

 Organize your life into three buckets: emotional, practical, and lifestyle.
 This ensures you cover key areas without getting stuck on superficial topics.